Waconda Spring: Glen Elder Dam

 In 1944 the Bureau of Reclamation and the Army Corps of Engineers announced plans for a large earthen dam on the Solomon River near the town of Glen Elder.
 The plan called for the inundation of Waconda Spring.
-The Bingesser family fought to stop the plan, but in 1951 greater than normal rainfall in Kansas led to massive flooding in Topeka and other Kansas towns.
+The Bingesser family fought to stop the plan, but in 1951 significant rainfall in Kansas led to massive flooding in Topeka and other Kansas towns.
 This led to renewed calls for dams and other flood control projects, including renewed calls for the Glen Elder Dam.
-A respected hydrologist was brought in to inspect Waconda Spring.
+A hydrologist was brought in to inspect Waconda Spring.
 The hydrologist concluded that Waconda Spring was unique and possibly the only spring like it in the world.
-However, commercial advocates in favor of the dam dismissed the hydrologist and dismissively claimed that Waconda Spring was nothing more than a "mud hole."
+Commercial advocates in favor of the dam dismissed the hydrologist and claimed that Waconda Spring was nothing more than a "mud hole."

-In the end, the developers won.
 Construction on Glen Elder Dam began in 1964 and was completed by the end of 1968.
 Engineers bulldozed the hotel and health spa then dumped the debris into the pool of Waconda Spring.
 Water from the Solomon River began filling up the valley, and by 1970 it was full.
-Waconda Spring was lost beneath the waters of the reservoir that now bears its name.